 I can’t begin to tell you how comforting it is to be able to walk into your classroom, library or cafeteria and recognize everyone around you.
 This offers you a sense of belonging much more difficult to achieve in a larger school atmosphere.

-I am so happy I chose to pursue my education at a school like Silver Lake College and I hope my positive experiences help you in your decision.
+I am so happy I chose to pursue my education at a school like Silver Lake College of the Holy Family and I hope my positive experiences help you in your decision.

 Did you find Anna's story insightful?
 We invite you to start your Undergraduate Application today!